NIStreamer/nistreamer/docs/internals/fn_lib.md

 Moreover, `nistreamer-usrlib` is split out into a separate `git`/`GitHub` [repository](https://github.com/NIStreamer/nistreamer-usrlib) to maximally decouple it from the rest of the codebase and simplify version control task for the users.
-Users are advised to create a fork of this GitHub repository to simplify bringing in any future updates.
+Users are advised to create a fork of this GitHub repository.
+That way any necessary updates can be merged from the up-stream in a streamlined way.

-If compiled with `usrlib` feature, user library can be imported and used alongside with `std_fn_lib`:
+If compiled with `usrlib` feature, `usr_fn_lib` can be imported and used alongside with `std_fn_lib`:
 ```Python
 from nistreamer import std_fn_lib, usr_fn_lib